BigFatNidalee/BoL-Releases/README.md

 Prodiction: Hitchance, Packet Cast

-I reommend to use Prodiction 1.1a for max performance
+I recommend to use Prodiction 1.1a for max performance